-Pupils are taught about the issues surrounding sexting as part of our PSHE education and computing programmes.
-Teaching covers the following in relation to sexting:
+Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our relationships and sex education -and computing programmes.
+We use resources from Kapow and the PSHE association.

+Teaching covers the following in relation to the sharing of nudes and semi-nudes:

-- What it is - How it is most likely to be encountered - The consequences of requesting, forwarding or providing such images, including when it is and is not abusive - The risk of damage to people's feelings and reputation
+What it is

+How it is most likely to be encountered

+The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment